wp-plugins/book-review/readme.txt

 == Changelog ==

+= 1.6 =
+* Bug fixing - Archives now work with multisite.

 = 1.5 =
-Added Italian translation files.
+* Added Italian translation files.

 = 1.4 =
 * Added support for internationalization.
-* Fixed a bug in Archives by Title to ignore case when sorting.
+* Bug fixing - Ignore case when sorting archives by title.

 = 1.3 =
 * Added a shortcode for showing archives by title or genre.